 Each Utica College master's in nursing program includes a practicum component, so you learn in a real-world clinical setting, and begins with six core courses (comprising 17 credit hours) that build critical skills for advanced practice nursing roles.

-Total credits range from 35 to 48, depending on your chosen graduate nursing program, with curriculum built for a career-advancing nursing certification:
+Total credits range from 35 to 48, depending on your chosen graduate nursing program:

 - MS in Family Nurse Practitioner (FNP): 48 credits